engineblock/engineblock-docs/docsrc/content/sketches/tracking_visually.md

 This is because you may want the same type of operational grouping within a downstream thread as you have in an upstream thread.

-Here is the current flow of stride, as managed by a thread harness (AKA a Motor in EB parlance), an input, and an action:
+Here is the current flow of stride, as managed by a thread harness (AKA a Motor in EngineBlock parlance), an input, and an action:

 {{< jssequence >}}
 Motor->Input: get[stride=5]